STENOMATINAE, OECOPHORIDAE, GELECHIOIDEA

 (Photo: courtesy of Donald Hobern, Aranda, Australian Capital Territory)

 These Caterpillars feed on the green foliage of various trees in the family MYRTACEAE.
 The caterpillar makes silk shelter covered in frass between joind leaves.

 It pupates in its shelter, which by then is composed of dead leaves.
 The pupa can make a rasping sound by bending, so rubbing pupal skin plates together.
 The hollow cavity between the dead leaves can seem to amplify this sound.

-The adult moths have grey forewings, each with a broad dark streak along half the wing.
+The adult moths have grey forewings, each with a broad dark streak outlined on one side by a cream line.
 The hindwings are pale grey.
 The wingspan is about 2 cms.
 When disturbed, they often run rather than fly.

 Further reading :

 Melbourne University Press, 1990, fig. 23.17, p.
 231.

 Transactions of the Royal Society of South Australia,

 Volume 17 (1893), p.
 174.

 Peter B. McQuillan, Jan A. Forrest, David Keane, & Roger Grund,